mde/ejs/docs/3-controllers.md

 - `layout [false]`: a flag to not use a layout file
 - `format [string]`: the format to render
 - `template [string]`: The path (without file extensions) to the template to use to render this response
+- `statusCode [number]`: The HTTP status-code to use with this response

 ##### examples
 ```